rohitkrai03/vue-starter/README.md

   - Supports ES2015+ in test files.
   - Supports all webpack loaders.
   - Easy mock injection.

-- `npm run e2e`: End-to-end tests with [Nightwatch](http://nightwatchjs.org/).
-  - Run tests in multiple browsers in parallel.
-  - Works with one command out of the box:
-    - Selenium and chromedriver dependencies automatically handled.
-    - Automatically spawns the Selenium server.

 ### Fork It And Make Your Own